saintsal/daoistry/content/mindsets/blockchain-coordination.md

 Blockchain tokens explicitly define forms of participation, like buy, sell, stake or vote, allowing people to self-coordinate around a common goal.

-This makes DAOs are a new form of human coordination.
+This makes DAOs a new form of human coordination.
 Not because they're decentralised, or because they're open.
 (Those have happened before.)
 DAOS are a new form of human coordination because they **align people using blockchains**.

 This creates a new kind of relationship between DAO participants which we're still learning about and evolving.